BigDateIR/.github/profile/README.md

 This guide provides step-by-step instructions to set up Kafka, Zookeeper, a streaming data application, and a storage system using Elasticsearch and Kibana.

+it implements a comprehensive data pipeline to process and visualize a continuous stream of tweets.
+The pipeline is designed to ingest, process, store, and visualize tweet data in real-time, enabling users to analyze tweets based on text, time, and location.

+Pipeline Components:
+Stream Ingestion:

+Simulates a live Twitter feed using a tweet generator or Twitter API.
+Streams tweets into an Apache Kafka topic for scalability and intermediate storage.
+Processing:

+Tweets are processed using Apache Spark (Scala) to extract hashtags, analyze sentiment, and transform data into a structured JSON format.
+Each tweet is enriched with metadata such as hashtags, sentiment scores, and geolocation.
+Storage:

+Processed tweets are stored in Elasticsearch for efficient querying and indexing.
+The schema is designed to support fast searches and geo-spatial queries.
+Visualization:

+A user-friendly web application allows users to:
+Search tweets containing specific keywords.
+Display tweets on an interactive map based on their geo-coordinates using Leaflet.
+View a trend diagram showing the temporal distribution of tweets over time.
+Analyze sentiment using a sentiment gauge.
+Key Features:
+Real-time processing of tweets with batch sizes of 9600 records every 10 seconds.
+Support for temporal and spatial queries.
+Integration with Elasticsearch for scalable and efficient storage.
+Sentiment analysis using Spark NLP or TextBlob.
+Interactive web-based visualization.
+Tools & Technologies:
+Apache Kafka: For message streaming and intermediate storage.
+Apache Spark (Scala): For processing and sentiment analysis.
+Elasticsearch: For data storage and indexing.
+Leaflet.js: For interactive map visualization.
+TextBlob/Spark NLP: For sentiment analysis.

 ## Setup Instructions